philthompson10/pyqtdeploy/doc/sysroot.rst

         The name of the Android toolchain's C compiler.

-    .. py:attribute:: android_toolchain_cflags

-        The list of the Android toolchain's C compiler's recommended flags.

     .. py:attribute:: android_toolchain_prefix

         The name of the Android toolchain's prefix.

     .. py:attribute:: apple_sdk

-        The Apple SDK to use.
+        The Apple SDK being used.

+    .. py:attribute:: apple_sdk_version

+        The version number of the Apple SDK.

     .. py:attribute:: building_for_target

         This is set to ``True`` by the component plugin to configure building (i.e. compiling and linking) for the target (rather than the host) architecture.
 The default value is ``True``.

-    .. py:attribute:: components

-        The sequence of component names in the sysroot specification.

-    .. py:method:: copy_file(src, dst)

-        A file is copied.
-Any errors are handled automatically.

-        :param str src: is the name of the source file.
-        :param str dst: is the name of the destination file.

     .. py:method:: copy_dir(src, dst, ignore=None)